11 May – Emma Darwin

-At our 13 April meeting, Manny Gaskin will talk to us about his writing journey.
-Manny is an award winning Architect as well as a Community Artist and Poet from Wallington, and currently the dynamic new Chair of Sutton Writers.
+At our 13 April meeting, Manny Gaskin gave a very interesting talk about his writing journey.
+Manny is an award winning Architect as well as a Community Artist and Poet from Wallington, and currently the dynamic Chair of Sutton Writers.
 Among other creative works he has published a number of books of his poetry and drawings, most recently Cloud Sofa: A poem for our inner dreamer which is a playfully speculative set of reflections on the destiny of sofas abandoned in the street.

 At our AGM on 9 March we reviewed the year and agreed a number of proposals.
 We: